valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ### Misc Tips
 More tips and tricks that fall out of larger headers will be added here as they are discovered. `NOTES ON X` has been used by some as a WI before, but most feel it serves better as a remember pin or an input for the story.
 CrisAIcilian has discovered `Character sheet - ` as an effective header for WI, using an otherwise Zaltys-like format together with it in his test character.
 After roughly 100 rolls he claimed to achieve a 70% success rate on his character traits & actions being mentioned correctly as long as the story input features new letters instead of being a simple `continue`.
 The author speculates this could be a good way to define something akin to `you` for those interested.
 All of the random experimentation and associated pictures can be found on Discord as the author remains unconvinced to the relevancy of testing inside AID.

 Earlier in the document we mentioned Editor's Notes.
 This concept is used manually or with a simple script.
 The in-game tooltips describe author's notes as style hints or being useful for controlling what and how the AI will generate.
 Paraphrasing from Gnurro(who came up with the idea and authored the script) `EN behaves more like tooltips suggest AN should work as some kind of more or less direct command about how things should go on.
 AN needs other wording, but which work best for it has been fiddled with a lot by now.
 Someone should try combining AN and EN though, would be interesting to see if that gives some kind of belt/brace effect.` Private testing has shown that EN works more like a conductor, keeping the output on whatever track you've given it.
 More testing is needed combined with things like the `Editor's Notes: This novel has no plot twists, it follows a linear storyline.` consistency string and `RATING:` when used in notes.
-The author might provide a script written by gnurro in the future.
-You might have to manually combine it with other scripts.
+EWIJSON can achieve this easily.

 ### Character-to-token ratio tests